Skyscraper Case Study

 First, Image Engine created slowly drifting snow, which floats past the encroaching FBI agents as they skilfully descend upon their unwitting target.

-“This sequence was originally shot on stage, so we needed to add in all of the digital snow, which would communicate the ‘calm before the storm’ feel,” says Bernie Kimbacher, VFX supervisor on Skyscraper.
+“This sequence was originally shot on stage, so we needed to add in all of the digital snow, which would communicate the ‘calm before the storm’ feel,” says Bernie Kimbacher, visual effects supervisor on Skyscraper.
 “It was 2D-heavy work, including the addition of digital matte paintings to complement the drifting snow.
 We really needed to dial in the way it moved and fluttered down around the characters.”

 The silence of this placid scene is soon shattered by the explosive device attached to the cabin.
 On set, part of the cabin wall was already removed and shattered, with a real charge inside of the structure that blew out practical dust elements.

 “We replaced the missing wall with a CG section, so it looked intact when the charge was placed upon it,” explains Kimbacher.
-“We then added in an FX explosion, along with wall pieces and debris that flies out following the detonation.
+“We then added in an FX explosion, along with wall pieces and debris that flew out following the detonation.
 It sets the tone for what’s to come!”

 Enhancing acrophobia